wp-plugins/yith-woocommerce-advanced-reviews/readme.txt

 3. How an advanced review look like with additionals title and attachments thumbnail.
 4. Reviews summary is shown before the review list, showing statistics about the rating chosen by users submitting a review.

+== Frequently Asked Questions ==

+* Can i upgrade free version plugin?

+It's easy.Go to this page,purchase premium version and install it into your theme.
+Activating the premium version, you will automatically deactivate the free one.

+* Do I lose the settings of the free version if I activate the premium one?

+No, the premium version will keep in memory your settings, unlocking new features.

+* Does the plugin provide a panel in the administration where you can write CSS code to modify the style?

+Is not possible, but in premium version there are many options for customize content in every detail .

+* Can i overwrite templates plugin?

+No, you can use only the original templates of the plugin and you can't overwrite them.

 == Changelog ==

+= Version 1.0.6 - RELEASED: FEB 06, 2015 =

+* Tweak: Buttons with WooCommerce style
+* Fixed: "Load more" button style strong appearance
+* Tweak: Review summary overwritten by theme
+* Tweak: Theme compatibility improvement

+= VERSION 1.0.5 - RELEASED: FEB 04, 2015 =

+* Tweak: Plugin core framework

 = VERSION 1.0.4 - RELEASED: FEB 02, 2015 =

 * Fixed: Minor bugs

 = VERSION 1.0.3 - RELEASED: JAN 30, 2015 =

 * Tweak: Plugin core framework
 * Tweak: Theme integration